mendersoftware/mender-docs/02.Overview/03.Artifact/docs.md

 ### *Provides* and *Depends*

-In addition to *Version* information, an Artifact may contain additional *Provides* fields which the Mender client will store on the device during the Artifact installation.
+In addition to *Version* information, an Artifact may contain additional *Provides* fields which the Mender-update client will store on the device during the Artifact installation.

 In addition to *Device types* information, an Artifact may contain additional